youseeadam/Logitech-Sync-API-and-PowerShell/README.md

 ```
 and what you will end up with is something like this.
 You can extend this information into writing into a an Event View Log that you could then subscribe to and then take action on.
 <img width="500" height="340" alt="image" src="https://github.com/user-attachments/assets/183515f2-86b4-402a-b79f-1047e2b4fe12" />
+## Understanding the Projections
+The API doesn’t automatically give you all the details about rooms and devices.
+Instead, it uses a projection parameter, which is like a shopping list of the fields you want back.
+If you don’t ask for them, you’ll only get the bare minimum (like IDs).
+If you look at the openapi spec, and search for projections, they are listed there
+* place.info → basic details about the room or desk (name, location, group)
+* place.occupancy → how many people are in the room right now
+* place.device → makes sure devices are included at all
+* place.device.info → device details (name, version, network info like IP address)
+* place.device.status → whether the device is Online, Offline, or InUse
+* place.device.sensors → the actual environmental readings (CO₂, temperature, humidity, etc.)
+From that list, I picked the ones that matched what you wanted:
+* Sensors → place.device.sensors
+* Status → place.device.status (so we can print “offline”)
+* IP address → place.device.info (because network info lives there)
+* Context → place.info and place.occupancy (so you know where the readings came from and how many people were in the room)
+## working with the other schema options